-Do you have a Pre-existing condition?
+Do you have a pre-existing condition?

 We are not experts in this area, as we didn’t have any pre-existing conditions.
 Don’t completely give up hope.
-We have heard from some clients and some health insurance carriers, that coverage will vary for a pre-existing condition.
+We have heard from some clients and some Spanish health insurance companies, that coverage will vary for a pre-existing condition.
 You may be able to receive coverage, depending on the condition.

 Best of luck with your Spain private health insurance hunt!